 Citibank personal loans – customer service

 Citibank customers can contact the bank online, via email or on the phone 24 hours a day, seven days a week.
-There are also a handful of branches across NSW, VIC, WA and QLD.
+There are also branches across NSW, VIC, WA and QLD.
 Borrowers can also contact customer service via:

 - Online banking

 - 24/7 phone

 Who is eligible for a Citibank personal loan?